 3. Occasional software crashes

 Further, Hubstaff has occasional software crashes, particularly with the desktop version of the software.
-These crashes are very frustrating because they disrupt workflows and lead to a loss of data.
-While Hubstaff’s customer support team is generally responsive and helpful in addressing these issues, the occasional crashes is still a significant drawback.
+These crashes are very frustrating because they disrupt workflows and can lead to a loss or inaccuracy of data.

 5. Synchronization issues